Hakone Tenzan Onsen Walkthrough

 However, please note that you may not like this kind of sticky, gooey food as your food culture.

-This set meal also comes with Tempura (天ぷら(Tenpura)), green-tea soba noodles (茶そば(Chasoba)), and raw tuna with grated yam (マグロの山かけ(Maguro no Yamakake)).
-And you can also eat "Mugitoro" in other set meal dishes such as "山法師ごはん(Yamaboshi Gohan)", "天山膳(Tenzan zen)", and "牛タン麦とろごはん(Gyutan Mugitoro Gohan)".
+天ぷら ), green-tea soba noodles (茶そば ), and raw tuna with grated yam (マグロの山かけ ).
+And you can also eat "Mugitoro" in other set meal dishes such as "山法師ごはん ", "天山膳 ", and "牛タン麦とろごはん ". - Onsen Yu Kuguri (温泉湯くぐり; hot-pot dipping with very thinly sliced beef or pork)

 Shabu-shabu (しゃぶしゃぶ) is a hot pot dish that represents Japan, and is recommended if you're visiting as a group of two or more people (at Tenzan, they call it the "hot spring soaking" in a slightly stylish way :).
-Please also see th article introducing shabu-shabu at Tenzan, written by Kanagawa Prefecture.
+Please also see the article introducing shabu-shabu at Tenzan, written by Kanagawa Prefecture.
 It's a high-class dish in Japan, but at Tenzan you can enjoy it at a relatively reasonable price.

-Other recommended side dishes
+- Other recommended side dishes

-• Chawan Mushi (茶碗蒸し; steamed egg custard)
+- Chawan Mushi (茶碗蒸し; steamed egg custard)

-• Yakitori (焼き鳥; chicken skewers)
+- Yakitori (焼き鳥; chicken skewers)

-• Iwana Shio Yaki (岩魚塩焼き; salt-grilled char)
+- Iwana Shio Yaki (岩魚塩焼き; salt-grilled char)

-• Miso Dengaku (味噌田楽; grilled tofu with sweet miso source)
+- Miso Dengaku (味噌田楽; grilled tofu with sweet miso source)

 Napping or Reading

 Leave the restaurant and go to the left, you'll find a large rest area with mats for lying down.
-Here you can relax and spend time taking a nap or reading book while listening to the sound of the river.
+Here you can relax and spend time taking a nap or reading a book while listening to the sound of the river.

 If you find that you've been in the rest area for a while and your body is starting to feel a little cold, let's go back in for another onsen soak!